evanpatsou/azure-commons/indicators.md

 final_display_df.show(truncate=False)
 ```

+**Explanation:**

+- **Displaying Results:** We display the final DataFrame to review the results.

 ---

 <a id='conclusion'></a>
 ## **5. Conclusion**

-In this notebook, we addressed the weaknesses in the previous code by:
+In this notebook, we addressed the errors in the previous code by:

-- **Correct Key Specification**: Including the `from_date` in the composite key to accurately compare records.
-- **Dynamic Column Handling**: Using lists of common columns instead of hardcoded column names, making the code more flexible.
+- **Excluding `from_date` from the Composite Key:** Ensuring records are matched based on natural keys.
-- **Source Identification**: Adjusting the logic to use common columns and `from_date` when determining the source of records.
+- **Correcting Source Identification Logic:** Using only natural keys to determine the source of records.
-- **Renaming DataFrames and Columns**: Renaming `df_historical` to `historical_df`, `df_final` to `current_df`, and `from`/`to` to `from_date`/`to_date` for clarity and to avoid reserved keywords.

-By making these adjustments, we ensure that the code accurately performs SCD Type 2 updates, correctly identifies changes, and is adaptable to schema changes.
+- **Including All Relevant Attributes in Hash Calculation:** Ensuring changes are detected accurately.
+- **Generating Unique `otherkey` Values Correctly:** Maintaining data integrity by assigning unique identifiers.
+- **Correcting Use of `row_number()` with Window Specification:** Using a proper window to generate sequential IDs.
+- **Setting `from_date` Correctly in New Records:** Reflecting the effective date of changes accurately.
+- **Including Assertions and Explanations:** Ensuring the code works correctly and is understandable.

+By making these adjustments and providing explanations after each cell, we have made the code more robust, accurate, and readable.
+This ensures that records are correctly matched and that changes are detected even when there are multiple records with the same keys but different effective dates.

 ---